-3. To increase the number of animals provided with stimulating and complex environments that enable species-specific behaviours across all our supply chains.
+3. To provide all farm animals with stimulating and complex environments that enable species-specific behaviours across all our supply chains.

 Pigs: Our European pig producers are required by law to provide enrichment to promote rooting or manipulation behaviours.
-We are mindful of the fact that the EU published recommendations in March 2016 which emphasised the need for better enrichment provision to reduce the over reliance on tail docking.
-Many of the recognised farm assurance schemes have subsequently amended their requirements in-line with these recommendations.
+We are mindful of the fact that the EU published recommendations in March 2016 which emphasised the need for better enrichment provision to reduce the over reliance on tail docking.2 Many of the recognised farm assurance schemes have subsequently amended their requirements in-line with these recommendations.